Artificial Intelligence Survey

 As you can imagine, this complicates the application process.
 In response, the Copyright Office released guidance for registration when a work includes some form of AI-generated content:

-It’s important to note for a work to be submitted to ITW as consideration for membership or an award, copyright must be held 100% by the author.
+It’s important to note for a work to be submitted to ITW as consideration for membership or an award, registered copyright must be held 100% by the author or an authorized party acting on behalf of the author.
+ITW reserves the right to validate authenticity through third-party software.

 As creatives, we live in an exciting time.
 ITW will continue to monitor the advances in artificial intelligence and work with our membership, publishers, and the reading public to provide guidance as these systems evolve.